opensdd/recipes/global/docusaurus_site/resources/prepare.md

 3. If `siteDir` does not exist, clone the repository into `siteDir`.
 4. Inside `siteDir`:
    - If it already contains a valid Docusaurus project (has `docusaurus.config.js` or `docusaurus.config.ts` and `package.json`), verify and continue.
-   - Otherwise, execute: `npx --cache ./.npm-cache create-docusaurus@latest . classic` (create the site in the repository root; do NOT create a subfolder).
+   - Otherwise, execute: `npx --cache ./.npm-cache create-docusaurus@latest site classic`
 5. Ensure directories `repos/` and `context/` exist at the workspace root.
 6. Install GitHub Actions workflow: copy `specs/docusaurus_site/deploy-site.yml` to `<siteDir>/.github/workflows/deploy-site.yml` (create directories as needed).